EvanAG/ecommerce-website/user-testing-report.md

 ### Critical, Needs Fixing, Unable to Complete

-- {All participants had this problem…}
+- {Almost all participants wanted to click on promos on first page.
+No major problems}
 - etc.

 ### Serious, Causes Frustration, May Hinder Completion